whiskey/markdown-cv/index.md

 ### University

+`07/2009-03/2012` **University of Hildesheim**

+- **Information management and -technology**
+- Unfinished Master of Science; focus on applied machine learning and artificial intelligence; grade point average 1.9 at ~50% progress

 `10/2004-06/2009` **University of Hildesheim**

 - **Information management and -technology**
 - Bachelor of Science

-`07/2009-03/2012` **University of Hildesheim**

-- **Information management and -technology**
-- Unfinished Master of Science; focus on machine learning and artificial intelligence; grade point average 1.9 at ~50% progress
+- Focus on applied data mining, machine learning and computer aided learning

 ### Internships & others